-At the Healthy Living Platform we’re a social enterprise which is all about offering activities which benefit the health and wellbeing of the whole community.
+At the Healthy Living Platform we’re a charity that is all about offering activities which benefit the health and wellbeing of the whole community.

 We develop community programmes and activities that empower local people and are self-sustaining.

 We encourage healthy and sustainable lifestyles by giving practical training, education, information and support on topics such as nutrition, cooking, food growing, health and wellbeing.

 Our vision is thriving neighbourhoods full of people who are helping one another access everything they need to live happy, healthy lives.
 We think that communities have a lot of the things they need to create their own wellbeing and, in particular, can learn and trade skills from one another and become less dependent on those big corporations who do not care about what matters to us.

 - enable and offer activities which benefit the health and wellbeing of the community

 - develop community projects and activities that empower local people and sustain themselves